Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 # Start a project

 It's time to get your Web-site project off the ground.
-In the exercises that follow, you will create a directory to serve as your project directory and create a simple HTML file in it.
-Then you will place that directory under Git's control by turning it into a Git repo.
+In the exercises that follow, you will create a directory to serve as your *working tree*  (project directory), place it under Git's control by initializing a Git repository in it, and create a simple HTML file in it.
 Finally, you will make some changes in the directory and learn to how commit the changes.

 There are actually two ways to create a Git working tree on your computer.
 One is to create a Git repo in an existing directory; the other is to clone an existing Git repository.
 You will see how the latter works in a subsequent unit.
 For now, let's start from scratch with an existing directory.

 ## Create a repository and working tree

-Start by creating an empty directory and initializing a Git working tree inside it.
+Start by creating an empty project directory and initializing a Git repository inside it.

 1. Create a directory named "Cats" in the location of your choice.
 (The directory name is unimportant; Git is happy to work with it regardless.
 But for these exercises, we will assume that you named it "Cats.")
-This will be the *project directory* where your Web site is stored and the files that comprise it are located.
+This will be the *working tree* (sometimes called a "project directory") where your Web site is stored and the files that comprise it are located.

 1. `cd` to the project directory in a Command Prompt window or terminal.
 Then execute a [`git init`](https://git-scm.com/docs/git-init) command to initialize the repository: